Refusing to Go Paperless Can Destroy Your Business

 There are two truths we need to not just grasp, but embrace:

 First, that documents are the life-blood of most businesses.
 And second, that offices get destroyed … often.
-From broken water pipes and building fires to floods, hurricanes, tornadoes, and even mudslides, offices and the business documents they hold get destroyed.
+From broken water pipes and building fires to floods, hurricanes, tornadoes, mudslides, and for businesses that sit safely downtown, riots — countless factors outside of our control can destroy offices and the business documents they hold.
 And probably more often than we’d like to think.
 The real question, therefore, is whether you can really afford the risks associated with not going paperless.

 If that’s not incentive enough to bite the bullet and make the switch, here are a few more advantages of going paperless: